 For Tuesday’s Shoesday I am doing a shoe showdown and a little #TBT (Throw Back Tuesday).
 Last fall I did a Rothy’s review and it has been a huge hit!
 Readers love their Rothy’s.
 At the time it was written I had only purchased the pointed toe version (you can read that review here) but I have since added to my collection! #MoreShoes So today I am doing a comparison of the Rothy’s round toe versus the pointed toe version. #Shoedown

 I now have a second pair of pointed toe Rothy’s as well as a pair of round toe rothy’s. #ComparisonTime

 I was frequently asked about the round toe version and I now feel qualified in commenting on the differences between the two styles.
-(I’m working on adding the loafer to my collection also). #SoManyShoes
+(I also added the loafer to my collection). #SoManyShoes

 If you have no idea what Rothy’s are then you should definitely start with the original review (find it here).
 Otherwise, read on for a comparison on the round versus pointed toe.

 When I first purchased my Rothy’s I was decidedly in the pointed toe camp.
 I have a bias requiring round toe shoes to be embellished (I blame Tory and Ted for this problem).
 Plus, pointed toes elongate your legs and who doesn’t want that?
 The pointed toes were the first Rothy’s I tried, and it was love.
 I initially found they fit true to size but more recent purchases have been a half size up (there does seem to be a consensus to size up a half size again if you have wider feet).
 Let’s be clear though, with the narrower toe box, you are going to feel your toes next to each other.
 Being an avid wearer of classic pumps, this does not bother me.
 But if you don’t like your toes scrunched together then you are probably more in the round toe camp.